andskur/ProtoGermanicDictionary/README.md

 ## Features ✨

-- **Extensive Word Collection**: Discover a large selection of Proto-Germanic wgit@github.com:andskur/ProtoGermanicDictionary.gitords with detailed English translations.
+- **Extensive Word Collection**: Discover a large selection of Proto-Germanic words with English translations.
 - **Flexible Search & Filter**: Search by Proto-Germanic word or translation, and filter by word type (noun, verb, adjective, etc.).
 - **Detailed Word Information**: Each word includes translations, grammatical type, and other details.
 - **Cross-platform**: Available on macOS, iOS, and iPadOS.